Bobal Sound Studio Logo

 Sometimes all it takes is someone who believes in you

-A woman to woman recordingstudio
+a woman to woman soundstudio

 My musical career started at the age of 5 with piano lessons.
 I didn't love the Czerny etudes so much, but I loved improvising.
 My great aunt, who paid for my piano lessons, decided eventually that she'd had enough of my plink-plonk and gave her pianino away to my uncle, which brought my piano lessons to an untimely end.